google/googletest/googlemock/README.md

 Change to the appropriate directory and run "msbuild gmock.sln" to build the library and tests (or open the gmock.sln in the MSVC IDE).
-If you want to create your own project to use with Google Mock, you'll have to configure it to use the `gmock_config` propety sheet.
+If you want to create your own project to use with Google Mock, you'll have to configure it to use the `gmock_config` property sheet.
 For that:

  * Open the Property Manager window (View | Other Windows | Property Manager)
  * Right-click on your project and select "Add Existing Property Sheet..."